ron2015schmitt/Mathematiques-old/README.md

 4. Include the option `-lmathq` during linking

-## User Makefile

-A user makefile, `example/Makefile`, is created during [configuration](configuration) for your convenience.

-*AFTER CONFIGURATION*, copy this makefile to YOUR source code directory (or cut and paste into an existing makefile).

-Here is an example of a [typical Makefile](examples/Makefile.example.mk).

 ## EXAMPLE Code File

 An example of a C++ source file can be found at [examples/example.cpp](examples/example.cpp).

-Compile the code and run the code using the Makefile
+After configuration, Compile the code and run the code using the Makefile
 ```bash
 make example
 ./example
 ```
+## User Makefile

+After configuration, your user makefile can be found at `example/Makefile`, for your convenience.

+*AFTER CONFIGURATION*, copy this makefile to YOUR source code directory (or cut and paste into an existing makefile).

+Here is an example of a [typical Makefile](examples/Makefile.example.mk).

 # User Guide